Matt Walker (Australian musician): Career

 Walker began playing music in public at the age of 14 at the Selby Folk Club.
-He played at Port Fairy Folk Festival, National Folk Festival, Bridgetown Blues Festival, East Coast Blues and Roots Festival until the age of 18.Walker joined The Broderick Smith Band playing dobro, guitar and lap steel and toured extensively around Australia.
+He played at Port Fairy Folk Festival, National Folk Festival, Bridgetown Blues Festival, East Coast Blues and Roots Festival until the age of 18.
+Walker joined The Broderick Smith Band playing dobro, guitar and lap steel and toured extensively around Australia.
 Walker played on and wrote music for Broderick Smith albums My Shiralee, Songster and Crayon Angels from 1994 to 1996.

 In 1995, Walker recorded Live at the Rainbow with Ashley Davies on drums, Andrew Entsch on double bass and Jerry Hale on fiddle and guitar before recording There's Life in 1996.

 In 1997, Walker released I Listen to the Night with Ashley Davies.
 At the ARIA Music Awards of 1998, I Listen to the Night was nominated for two ARIA Awards.
 In 1998 and 1999, Walker toured across Europe and North America.

 In 2000, Walker recorded Soul Witness with Ashley Davies on drums, Chris Abrahams on piano and Ken Gormley on bass and toured with this line up.
 At the ARIA Music Awards of 2000, Soul Witness won the ARIA Award for Best Blues and Roots Album.

+Live performances included tours with Bob Dylan, Patti Smith, Jon Spencer Blues Explosion, Dirty Three, Nick Cave and the Bad Seeds, tony Joe White, Cat Power, The Black Keys, Joe Cocker and more.

 In 2003, Walker formed the electric trio The Necessary Few with Grant Cummerford on bass and Roger Bergodaz on drums and recorded the album Navigational Skills.

-Walker contributed songs for the soundtrack Australian Rules, which won the ARIA Award for Best Original Soundtrack, Cast or Show Album at the 2003 awards.
-Walker contributed two original songs for the Australian film Somersault in 2004.
+Walker and Davies contributed songs for the soundtrack Australian Rules, which won the ARIA Award for Best Original Soundtrack, Cast or Show Album at the 2003 awards.
+Walker and Davies also contributed two original songs for the Australian film Somersault in 2004.

 On 5 September 2005, Walker and Davis released the self-titled album on Walker's label Stovepipe Records.

-Since 2013, Walker has been part of and releasing music under Lost Ragas.
-The Lost Ragas are Matt Walker, Shane Reilly, Simon Burke and Roger Bergodaz.
+After some time performing and recording with various acts on the Australian scene, Walker returned with a powerful solo album.
+The 2012 critically acclaimed, In Echoes Of Dawn'.
+This album saw Walker return to the stage more regularly and led to the formation of Lost Ragas.
+The group he formed with pedal steel player, Shane Reilly.